winsvold/sanity/packages/@sanity/visual-diff/spec-v2.md

 ### Change Summary properties

-A quick breakdown of the change summary properties:
+A breakdown of the change summary properties:

 - `operation` - Describes what type of change has occured.
 There are four standard kinds:
   - `edit` - A value has changed